 A second practitioner, once again, told me I had adrenal exhaustion.
 Only this time it was pretty advanced.
 I also had severe inflammation, which attacked my nerves.
 She also picked up on weak back ligaments caused by a hormone imbalance.
 This, she explained, contributed to the pain.

 Adrenal exhaustion is very common, according to a number of alternative health experts.
 In our modern society, countless people live with chronic, low-level stress.
 This, in turn, strains the adrenal glands, which are responsible for producing adrenaline and other hormones.
 At first, they ramp up production.
 Then they become tired, and your hormone levels dip.
 This is typically when you start to notice more symptoms.

 Treating this condition typically involves a multi-pronged approach.
 First, and foremost, is getting rid of excess stress.
 A dietary overhaul is often advised.
 The more organic food it includes, the better.
 (Please understand I’m not a doctor.
 I’m only passing along what I’ve been told about treatments.)

 (This post contains affiliate links, and if you purchase anything I receive a commission, at no extra cost to you.)

 Holistic health practitioners often recommend various adrenal exhaustion supplements made with adaptogens.
 These are herbs that help you recover from physical and emotional injuries.
 Traditional medical experts have long observed that various plants can exert a positive effect on both your body and mind.

 I also must stress that this article is for discussion purposes only.
 I’m sharing my own experience.
-Since I’m not a doctor, I can’t give medical advice.
+Since I’m a certified homeopath and not a doctor, I can’t give medical advice.
 Nor can I promise that any natural remedy will solve your health problems.
 People with health concerns should consult a doctor.

 High Quality Adrenal Gland Supplements